txt/mase/src/tex/settingup.md

 + `make timm` should be used if Github complains that it does not know who you are.
   Before running this one, edit this rule to include your name and email.

+Tip:

++ IMPORTANT: When writing a `Makefile`, all indentations have to be made using the tab character, not 8 spaces.

 Of course, there are 1000 other things you can do with a `Makefile`.
 For example, this book is auto-generated by a `Makefile` that automatically extracts comments and code from my Python source code, then compiles